 - CT scan (computerized tomography): This is a series of X-ray images that show your doctor a detailed picture of the bones, blood vessels, and soft tissue inside your ear.
 This can tell your doctor if your cholesteatoma has grown into the bones of your ear, which can mess with your hearing and balance.
 Your doctor may especially want to do this scan if surgery might be a treatment option for you.
 It can give him a better picture of what's going on before the procedure.

-- MRI (magnetic resonance imaging): If a CT scan shows your doctor something that needs a closer look, an MRI can show where normal ear skin ends and extra skin cells begin.
+(magnetic resonance imaging): If a CT scan shows your doctor something that needs a closer look, an MRI is used if an infection is suspected to have spread to the brain.

 There's no medicine that will make a cholesteatoma go away.
 They usually need to be removed with surgery.
 It typically takes 2 to 3 hours, and you won't need to stay in a hospital.